Is the Keynes Investment Multiplier Actually a Divider?

 The operation of the United States economy in the last decade demonstrates the lack of an investment multiplier.
 The table below uses statistics from the St. Louis Federal Reserve Bank (referenced from previous charts above and subsequent chart below) to demonstrate the conclusion.INCREASES IN MONEY SUPPLY AND GDP

 From the end of year 2008 to the end of year 2016, government debt monetization, not all of which circulated in the money supply, increased by $3.5 trillion, and the money supply increased by $5 trillion, but the GDP increased by only $3.9 trillion.
 Where are the multipliers?
-Evidently, government revenue, which transferred income, plus some re-investment supported a portion of the added employment, while part of the Fed quantitative easing lay dormant or supported a speculative stock market.
+Evidently, government revenue, which transferred income, plus some investment supported a portion of the added employment, while part of the Fed quantitative easing either lay dormant, or, more likely, raised asset prices and supported a speculative stock market.

 Debt monetization played a crucial role in financing profits immediately after the 2008 recession, when, at the same time, household debt was going negative.
 During the last years, household debt is more positive in its contribution to the money supply and debt monetization has lessened.